-You can sniff an onion or peel the layers without shedding a tear, but once you crush, chop, or cut an onion there’s a good chance those tear ducts will start working.
-The thing that is causing you to tear up is actually a defense mechanism of the onion to deter intruders trying to eat it when it was in the ground.
+You can sniff an onion or peel the layers without shedding a tear, but once you crush, chop, or cut an onion, there’s a good chance those tear ducts will start working.
+The thing that is causing you to tear up is actually a defense mechanism of the onion to deter intruders from eating it when it was in the ground.

 Other onion facts that don’t have to do with tears

-According to the National Onion Association, the average American eats 20 pounds of onions per year and 450 semi-truck loads of onions are eaten every day in the United States.
+According to the National Onion Association, the average American eats 20 pounds of onions per year, and 450 semi-truck loads of onions are consumed every day in the United States.

 The country with the highest per capita consumption of onions is Libya.
 People in this country consume 66.8 pounds of onions per person each year.